Executive Committee (ExCom)

 Executive Committee – Chair

-Graeme Bunton is manager of public policy at Tucows, and was elected as Chair of the Registrar Stakeholder Group in July 2016, and re-elected to serve a second term concluding in June 2018.
+Graeme Bunton is manager of public policy at Tucows, and was elected as Chair of the Registrar Stakeholder Group in July 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
 Prior becoming the Chair, he served the group as the Vice Chair.
 The chair, in consultation with the executive committee and members, organizes the work of the Stakeholder Group and conducts Registrar Stakeholder Group meetings.
 The chair often confers with others in the ICANN community on Registrar-related policy and business issues, and is the primary point of contact between the Registrar Stakeholder Group and ICANN staff.

 Executive Committee – Vice Chair/CTO